dbazile/andsoitcontinues.com/data/markdown/python-impressions.md

 To me this is hideous.
 I am aware of `from models import Story` but say I don't want `Story` in the main file's global namespace?
 If I just wanted to be able to refer to the class by what I believe should be its fully qualified name (models.Story), I'd have to do one of the following:

 + Add an intermediate step of defining an `__init__.py` file inside of the **models** folder with `from Story import Story`
 + Create a `models.py` in the root folder and put *every single class I want nested directly under models in there*.
-(Disclaimer: I haven't tried to import asterisk from asterisk).

 I'm sure that with further research, I will find an architecture that agrees with my delicate sensibilities.
 The quest goes on!